MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-overview.md

 ### Microsoft 365 Defender components

-Microsoft 365 Defender is made up of these security technologies, operating in tandem:
+Microsoft 365 Defender is made up of these security technologies, operating in tandem.
+You don’t need all of these components to benefit from the capabilities of XDR and Microsoft 365 Defender.
+You will realize gains and efficiencies through using one or two as well.

 |Component  |Description  |Reference material  |
 |---------|---------|---------|